evan-brass/baremetal-pi/README.md

 ## Status
 It doesn't do much.
 It currently just blinks the green ACT led a few times and outputs "Hello World!" to the console before panicking.
 The panic handler outputs the panic message to the console.
+The stack issue was resolved.
+Current issue: Any atomic memory access fails.
+I don't really know what that means.
+I haven't setup everything yet.
+We still need page tables.
+Also, maybe there's some multi cpu setup that needs to happen before being able to use atomics.
+I don't know.

 ## Instructions
 ### Initial Configuration: